Conditional Contrastive Learning for Improving Fairness in Self-Supervised Learning: Method

-Unconditional contrastive learning~\citep{bachman2019learning,he2020momentum,chen2020simple} aims at learning similar representations for correlated data and dissimilar representations for unrelated data.
-Examples of the correlated data could be different crops~\citep{bachman2019learning} or distortions~\citep{he2020momentum,chen2020simple} of the same image or the cross-modality pair (image-caption pair)~\citep{tsai2021multiview} of a sample.
-Examples of the unrelated data include different images~\citep{he2020momentum,chen2020simple} or an image and a caption from another image~\citep{tsai2021multiview}.
-Below we briefly review a probabilistic interpretation of unconditional contrastive learning.

-We refer to the representation $(x,y)$ from correlated data as $(x,y) \sim P_{X,Y}$, where $P_{X,Y}$ is the joint distribution on $X\times Y$.
-Similarly, we use $(x,y) \sim P_{X}P_Y$ to mean that the representations $(x,y)$ are from uncorrelated data, where $P_{X}P_Y$ is the product of marginal distributions.~\citet{tschannen2019mutual,poole2019variational} and ~\citet{tsai2021self} have shown that the unconditional contrastive learning is essentially maximizing the divergence between $P_{X,Y}$ and $P_{X}P_Y$.
-For instance, a common contrastive approach, the InfoNCE~\citep{oord2018representation} method, is maximizing $D_{\rm KL}\,\big(P_{X,Y} \,\|\, P_{X}P_Y)$ as follows: \begin{definition}[InfoNCE~\citep{oord2018representation} for unconditional contrastive learning]
+Recent work \citep{oord2018representation, bachman2019learning, wu2020mutual, arora2019theoretical, tsai2021multiview} has shown that the success of contrastive SSL is related to maximizing a lower bound of mutual information shared between the representations of positive pairs.
+Specifically, the positive pair is sampled from the joint distribution, while the negative pairs are sampled from the product of marginal distributions.
+Mutual information is the KL divergence between the joint distribution and the product of marginal distributions, and optimizing a contrastive loss like \citet{oord2018representation} maximizes a lower bound of mutual information.
+Formally, the InfoNCE~\citep{oord2018representation} objective is to maximize $\text{MI}(X; Y)$ as follows:

-\end{definition} where $\{(x_i, y_i)\}_{i=1}^n$ represents $n$ independent copies of $(x,y)\sim P_{X,Y}$, $f(x,y)$ is any critic function that considers the input $(x,y)$ and output a scalar, and ${\rm MI}\,(X;Y)$ is the mutual information (MI) between $X$ and $Y$.
-A common choice of $f(x,y)$ is to consider the cosine similarity $f(x,y) = \cos{ \Big( g(x), g(y) \Big)} / \tau$ with $\tau$ being the temperature hyper-parameter and $g(\cdot)$ being a shallow network (usually a two-layer fully connected neural network~\citep{he2020momentum,chen2020simple}).
-At a high-level, InfoNCE is maximizing similarities for $(x_i, y_i)\sim P_{X,Y}$ and minimizing similarities for $(x_i, y_j)\sim P_XP_Y$ ($i \neq j$).
-As shown in Equation~\eqref{eq:infonce}, InfoNCE is a lower bound of ${\rm MI}\,(X;Y)$, and ~\citet{arora2019theoretical,tsai2021multiview,tosh2021contrastive} have shown that maximizing lower bounds of ${\rm MI}\,(X;Y)$ often leads to better representations for downstream tasks.
+where the positive pairs $\{(x_i, y_i)\}_{i=1}^n$ are drawn from the joint distribution: $(x_i,y_i)\sim P_{X,Y}$, and the negative pairs $\{(x_i,y_{j \neq i})\}$ are drawn from the product of marginal distributions: $(x_i,y_{j \neq i}) \sim P_{X}P_{Y}$. $\text{MI}(X;Y)$ is the mutual information between $X$ and $Y$. $f(x,y)$ is any similarity scoring function that considers the input $(x,y)$ and output a similarity score.
+A common choice of $f(x,y)$ is the cosine similarity $f(x,y) = \cos{ \left( g(x), g(y) \right)} / \tau$, with $\tau$ being the temperature hyper-parameter and $g(\cdot)$ being a small neural network~\citep{he2020momentum,chen2020simple}.
+At a high-level, InfoNCE performs contrastive learning by maximizing the similarity for the positive pairs and minimizing the similarity for the negative pairs.
+As shown in \eqref{eq:infonce}, InfoNCE is a lower bound of $\text{MI}(X;Y)$, and several works \citep{arora2019theoretical, tsai2021multiview} have shown that maximizing lower bounds of $\text{MI}(X;Y)$ leads to better representations for downstream tasks.